tisztamo/js-training/language.md

 ```
 "use strict";

-// strict mode in entire script
+// entire script in strict mode
 ```

-.note[Prefer the function scope, or you may have problems after script concatenation.]
+.note[Prefer the function scope, or you may have problems with non-strict dependencies after script concatenation.]

 ---
 # Strict mode